RetroSoftwareRepository/swift-browser/README.md

 * **katze, sokoke, tabby**: legacy API names and coincidentally cat breeds
 * web extension: a cross-browser extension (plugin) - or in a webkit context, the multi-process api

-# Midori for Android
+# Swift Browser for Android

-The easiest way to build, develop and test Midori on Android is with [Android Studio](https://developer.android.com/studio/#downloads) ([snap](https://snapcraft.io/android-studio)).
+The easiest way to build, develop and test Swift Browser on Android is with [Android Studio](https://developer.android.com/studio/#downloads) ([snap](https://snapcraft.io/android-studio)).

 When working with the command line, setting `JAVA_HOME` is paramount: